kaveesha-ranmuthu/covid-data-vis/README.md

 https://covid-data-vis.netlify.app

 ## Technologies
-This project was creates using:
+This project was created using:
 - HTML
 - Sass
 - JavaScript